unmanbearpig/dropbox_api/api_coverage.md

 implemented.

 Full moon means fully implemented.
 Half moon means that the basic functionality of the endpoint has been implemented but some options may be missing.
+Guess what new moon means.

 ## Files namespace